Puna ibis: Habitat and distribution

 Puna ibis are found in Ecuador, Peru, Bolivia, Northern Chile, and Northeastern Argentina.
 The core population resides in Peru and Bolivia.
 Puna ibis is a characteristic species of the high Andean region.
-They occur from sea level to 5,000 meters in elevation, however the greatest concentration in the high Andes are between 3,000 and 4,500 meters as well as a significant amount between 0 and 500m along the coast.
+They occur from sea level to 5000 m in elevation, however the greatest concentration in the high Andes are between 3000 and 4500 m as well as a significant amount between sea level and 500 m along the coast.
 They occupy both altitudinal and coastal wetlands such as swamps, marshes, lagoons, river banks, and flooded grasslands.
 They've also been sighted in artificial habitats like irrigation canals, flooded agricultural lands, and plants of abandoned waste water treatment facilities.

 Recently, there has been a range expansion of the puna ibis, with populations moving northward, and towards the coast.
 This range expansion could be attributed to the habitat degradation in the high Andes.

 The data on population size of the puna ibis is poor.
 The population in the Lake Junín area of Peru was previously estimated at 8,000 by Hancock et al., meaning the total population would be around 10,000.
 This estimate is thought to be lower with population decline.
 Another estimate placed the population at 10,000–15,000.
 These estimates are highly uncertain.
 IUCN Redlist has the population size listed at 5,000–20,000.